jitjamras/doomsDayAlgorithm-Dart-/README.md

 Input Date is 21 , Jan , 2025
 Output => The weekday of the input date : Tuesday

-Algorithm Overview
+🧠 Algorithm Overview
-The program leverages the Doomsday Algorithm, a method developed by John Horton Conway, to determine the weekday for any given date.
-It is highly efficient and involves the following steps:
+The Doomsday Algorithm is a clever method for determining the weekday of any date.
+It involves:

-Calculate the "anchor day" for the given century.
+Calculating the "anchor day" for the century.
-Determine the "doomsday" for the year.
+Finding the "doomsday" for the year.
-Compare the input date with the doomsday to find the weekday.
+Comparing the input date with the doomsday to identify the weekday.

-Contributing
+🤝 Contributing
-Feel free to submit issues or make pull requests to enhance the program.
-Contributions are always welcome!
+Contributions are welcome!

-License
-This project is licensed under the MIT License.
+If you'd like to improve this project, feel free to:

+Fork the repository.
+Make your changes.
+Submit a pull request.